Vietnamese identity card

-Identity Card (Căn cước - CC), formerly designated as the Citizen Identity Card (CIC; Căn cước công dân - CCCD), also known by the public as an incarnation of the People's Identity Card (Chứng minh nhân dân - CMND), is the principal ID card and one of the main types of identification documents of Vietnamese citizens.
+Identity Card (Căn cước - CC), formerly designated as the Citizen Identity Card (CIC; Căn cước công dân - CCCD), also publicly known as an incarnation of the People's Identity Card (Chứng minh nhân dân - CMND), is the principal ID card and one of the main types of identification documents of Vietnamese citizens.
 This is a new form of identity card, effective from January 1, 2016.
 According to the 2014 Citizen Identification Law, people aged 14 and over will be issued an identity card.